Eviction, Foreclosure, and Forbearance Guidance

 Federal Moratorium on Evictions and Collecting Rent

-The order makes it illegal to evict any individual who qualifies, and allows tenants to stay in their housing through the end of the year.
+The order makes it illegal to evict any individual who qualifies, and allows tenants to stay in their housing through June 30, 2021.
 However, residents who fail to comply with the terms of their lease agreement or other rules may still be subject to eviction.
 Even if your tenants qualify for this eviction moratorium, the ban does not relieve them of their obligation to pay rent per the terms of their lease.
 They also may be subject to fees, penalties, or interest in accordance with their rent or lease agreement.

 To learn how your tenants can declare eligibility under the eviction ban, click here.